klevi43/GMBackend/README.md

 # GMBackend

 This is the Spring Boot backend for **Growth Mindset**, a full-stack fitness tracking app.
-It provides RESTful endpoints for managing users, workouts, exercises, and sets — supporting role-based authentication and secure session management via JWT.
+It provides RESTful endpoints for managing users, workouts, exercises, and sets.
+It also supports role-based authentication and secure session management via JWT.

 ## Features